 Please relax your soft palate and perineum as you watch this video’s beginning, especially the velvet stretching and the shape distending.
 Make a low tone sigh.

 Blood Baby is broad in its approach to unpacking queer parenthood.
 It does not culminate in a single performance but a series of intimate, public events.
 The whole project becomes a prism, bridging visual and experiential art, participatory workshop, and dance, using text, foam, fabric, carpet and site-responsive, durational, participatory, drag, performative sculpture devices.
 Tying these forms together will be a creation story/automythology written by Foley in collaboration with playwright Sylvan Oswald.

 Carpet Womb: An environment of overwhelm and totality.
-A dance amongst viewers inside a small constructed room entirely covered in carpet so that every surface provides tactile feedback.
+A dance amongst viewers inside a small constructed room entirely covered in soft materials so that every surface provides tactile feedback, designed by Friedrich.

 Primordial: Alternative drag performance as a fabric rock, performed in various environments and presented through visual installation created by visual artist Carmichael Jones.
 A durational, devotional somatic process of inserting oneself into environments, exploring one’s body, warmth, wild, and edge pressed into an earthly or architectural other.

 Touch Library: A participatory somatic workshop with the sculptural and prop materials to share the choreographic practices of Blood Baby.

 Throughout development and presentation, we will host convenings with queer parents to share their experiences of pregnancy, labor, and delivery in relationship to gender, sexuality, community, and what parenting queerly means to them.
 Their words will serve both as the raw material for Oswald’s text and as a backbone of the project, an ongoing reinforcement of Blood Baby’s critical orientation and the need for these conversations.
 Blood Baby will engage a patchwork of local networks, driven by connecting queer parents and communities and aligning the modular form with a particular venue’s vision and capacities, building temporary communities towards a larger national network.
 Post-presentation convenings provide a forum to advance the conversation.